EDI exception handling is the real agentic AI opening in B2B software. The patent white space around autonomous document intelligence is still open.

 Procurement, logistics, finance, healthcare claims, insurance, manufacturing, and retail operations all face the same problem: structured documents move through brittle workflows, and exceptions require human intervention.

-The companies that own the intelligence layer around those exceptions may become the next generation of enterprise automation leaders.
+The companies that learn those exceptions fastest may become the enterprise automation leaders customers actually depend on.

-The most valuable supply-chain platforms of the next decade may not simply move documents faster.
+The most valuable supply-chain platforms of the coming decade may not simply move documents faster.
 They may make document networks self-correcting.

 That creates opportunities for new products, new licensing models, new platform positions, and new intellectual property around the agentic layer of enterprise transaction flow.